wallarm/product-documentation/docs/4.2/installation/kubernetes/kong-ingress-controller/deployment.md

 To deploy Kong Ingress Controller with integrated Wallarm services:

 1. Create the Wallarm node.
-1. Deploy the Wallarm Helm chart with the Kong API Gateway and Wallarm services.
+1. Deploy the Wallarm Helm chart with the Kong Ingress Controller and Wallarm services.
 1. Enable traffic analysis for your Ingress.
 1. Test Kong Ingress Controller with integrated Wallarm services.